On this page

 - Is a morning person and goes jogging or to the gym before work.

-The LUT School of Business and Management turns 30 in 2021.
+The LUT Business School turns 30 in 2021.
 To mark the occasion, we are publishing interviews with the school's former and current employees with alumni.